How To Get Rid Of Moles?

 Moles are attracted to food sources, and homes with rich soil or gardens are the perfect spot for a mole family to gather.
 As these creatures search for food, they will continue building deep tunnels and uprooting plants or bushes.
 If left alone, moles will completely destroy a lawn, leaving behind a path of destruction.
 Mole mounds will cover the surface of the yard and, if stepped on, may collapse.
 This makes it unsafe for people to walk around their property because it could end with an ankle injury.

 It’s not easy to build a healthy garden, and an infestation of moles can completely wipe away the hard work you put in.
 Within a couple of days, a few moles will uproot all of the plants, resulting in the garden’s death.
 Small trees and bushes are also at risk.
 Larvae are the preferred food of moles, and they’re found on the roots of trees and bushes.
 To find food, the moles will destroy the roots and end up killing a small tree or bush.

 In a worst-case scenario, moles can damage the foundation of a home.
 As they burrow closer to home, the displaced soil shifts the foundation.
 This results in cracks that will weaken the structure of a home.
 Similar to concrete foundations, sidewalks and walkways are susceptible to the same damage.

 Who Can Remove Moles From My Lawn?

 Any experienced wildlife removal technician will be trained to properly remove moles and take precautions to deter the pests from returning.
 The best way to find a capable removal company is to search reviews of the company and ask what their removal tactics are.
-A well-experienced company such as Animals Happen will use proven trapping techniques rather than ineffective options such as poisons.
+A well-experienced company verified by Animals Happen will use proven trapping techniques rather than ineffective options such as poisons.
 If you have a mole problem, call us today before the infestation can grow any larger.